How to Build a Local SEO Chrome Extension with the uule Parameter

-As an SEO professional, seeing Google search results exactly as they appear in a specific city or country is crucial.
-The same keyword can produce vastly different results in New York versus Sydney, impacting your campaigns, reporting, and local SEO audits.
+As an SEO practitioner, I know that viewing search results exactly as they appear in a specific city or country is a constant requirement.
+Do you know that the same keyword can produce vastly different results in New York compared to Sydney?
+This variance directly impacts your campaigns, reporting, and local SEO audits.

-VPNs or location-spoofing tools can sometimes work, but they are often slow, unreliable, or expensive.
-I wanted a fast, accurate, and browser-based solution — so I built Search Like Local, a Chrome extension that lets you perform searches from any city or country, instantly.
+I have found that VPNs or location-spoofing tools can sometimes work, but they are often slow, unreliable, or expensive.
+I wanted a fast, accurate, and browser-based solution.
+To solve this, I built Search Like Local.
+This Chrome extension lets you perform searches from any city or country instantly.

-In this post, I’ll share the step-by-step technical implementation, including how I handled Google’s uule parameter, which is the core of location-specific Google searches.
+In this post, I will share the step-by-step technical implementation.
+We will talk about how I handled Google’s uule parameter, which is the core of location-specific Google searches.

 Step 1: Understanding Google’s uule Parameter

-When you inspect Google search URLs for different locations, you’ll notice a mysterious parameter called uule.
-For example:
+Why it matters: When you inspect Google search URLs for different locations, you will notice a mysterious parameter called uule.
+For example, consider this URL: https://www.google.com/search?q=carpet&hl=en&gl=au&uule=w+CAIQICIGc3lkbmV5.

 What is uule?

-uule is a Base64-like encoded string that tells Google to return results as if the user is physically in that location.
-It allows precise local SERP simulations.
+In practice, uule is a Base64-like encoded string that tells Google to return results as if the user is physically in that location.
+It allows for precise local SERP simulations.

 Step 2: Populating Dropdowns for Countries, Languages, and Google Domains

-To let users select exactly where and how to search, I created dropdowns for:
+To let users select exactly where and how to search, I created dropdowns for several key metrics.
+These include ISO country codes, Google-supported languages, and all Google TLDs (Top-Level Domains) like google.com or google.com.au.

 const countries = { "US": "United States", "AU": "Australia", "GB": "United Kingdom" };